mixu/cssbook/input/3-additional.md

 All of these cases are eligible for margin collapsing.
 Two margins will only collapse if they are not separated by:

 - content (e.g. text in line boxes)
-- padding or borders (e.g. if a parent has padding or borders, it's margins cannot collapse with the margins of it's children but otherwise they will)
+- padding or borders (e.g. if a parent has padding or borders, its margins cannot collapse with the margins of its children but otherwise they will)
 - clearance (e.g. the result of clearing a float may separate the margins enough that they cannot collapse.)

 What happens when margins collapse?